manab-kb/Chat-Application-CN-Project/README.md

 # Chat-Application-CN-Project
 A Chat Application built using Python.
 Includes a Tkinter GUI.
-CN Project SEM-IV 2022.

 ## Project Topic: